 After a while, we were allowed to stand up.
-The sun wasn’t out yet and in the semi-darkness we saw that other balloons surrounded us and we were already above the trees!
+The sun wasn’t out yet and in the semi-darkness, we saw that other balloons surrounded us and we were already above the trees!

 It was almost overwhelming.
 I was intrigued by the system Robert used to control the balloon, four tanks and ropes, and the strange feeling of floating, combined with the odd sound of the blast produced by the burners, ensured that my adrenaline was as high as the balloon, OMG.

-Around 6:30AM, the sun started rising as we were flying over the Bagan Archeological Zone.
+Around 6:30 AM, the sun started rising as we were flying over the Bagan Archeological Zone.

 The pilot rotated the balloon so everyone could appreciate the view.
 And what a view!!
-The orange-yellowish sky dotted with balloons of three different colors, the big golden sun rising over the horizon and thousands of ancient temples and green plains below my feet.
-The ride had just started and I was already loving it.
+The orange-yellowish sky was dotted with balloons of three different colors, the big golden sun rising over the horizon and thousands of ancient temples and green plains below my feet.

-There were some moments that I couldn’t believe I was in a hot air balloon in Bagan.
+There were some moments when I couldn’t believe I was in a hot air balloon in Bagan.
 I felt like a child flying for the first time…

-Robert told us interesting facts about Myanmar, and the changes he had seen take place over the last seven years, as we continued floating slowly over the plantations I could see some people working on farms below and other balloons on the ground.
+Robert told us interesting facts about Myanmar and the changes he had seen take place over the last seven years, as we continued floating slowly over the plantations I could see some people working on farms below and other balloons on the ground.

 After around 50min, we started our descent.
 I was a bit apprehensive, as we had to practice the landing procedure several times before taking off, but the balloon landed successfully and very gently.

 Of course, if you’re on a backpacking trip through Southeast Asia, you could probably travel for another week on that amount of money, but if there’s any way you can afford it, you should definitely do it.

 And this experience really made me happy.
-In fact, I can’t wait to do it again, hopefully next time in Cappadocia.
+In fact, I can’t wait to do it again, hopefully, next time in Cappadocia.

 Balloons Over Bagan Review